nghiant3223/handbook/dev/kafka/concept.md

 ### Message key

 - Producer can send a key with the message (string, number, etcd.)
-- If key=null, data is sent in round-robin fashion
+- If key = null, data is sent in round-robin fashion
 - If a key is sent, then all messages for that key will always go to the same partition
 - A key is basically sent if you need message ordering for a specific field (ex: truck_id)
 - We get this gurantee thanks to key hashing which depends on the number of partitions